-We are proud to work with talented, hard-working pilots who provide stellar customer service every single day.
-To better understand the pilot experience, read the testimonials below.
+We are proud to work with talented, hardworking pilots who provide stellar customer service every single day.
+Meet our team and hear why flying for PlaneSense’s close-knit working team is different than typical corporate pilot jobs.

 “I began working at PlaneSense as a Crew Services Rep in the Flight Operations Center in 2012 and was flight instructing at the same time, trying to reach my minimum hours to become a PlaneSense First Officer.
 I applied in November 2014 and started the First Officer class in April 2015.
 Training was less like school than I expected.
 We quickly applied the information we were learning to real life situations, which was such a great way to learn and retain it.
 The training instructors are far above the best around.